raspibolt/raspibolt/guide/bonus/raspberry-pi/golang.md

   $ source /etc/profile
   ```

-* Test that Go has been properly installed by checking its version
+* Test that Go has been properly installed by checking its version.

   ```sh
   $ go version